NetApp/beegfs/roles/beegfs_ha_7_2/docs/getting_started.md

 <a name="example-e-series-storage-systems-group"></a>
 #### Example E-Series Storage Systems Group

-Any variables supported by the netapp_eseries.santricity can set in this inventory file.
+Any variable supported by the netapp_eseries.santricity collection can be set in the storage system inventory files.

 This file would be created as `group_vars/eseries_storage_systems.yml`: